sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - [Versioning]({{< ref "getting-started/key-concepts/versioning" >}}) allows newer versions of APIs to coexist with the older versions, facilitating deprecation and sunsetting.
 - [Sunsetting]({{< ref "getting-started/key-concepts/versioning#sunsetting-api-versions" >}}) allows versions to be configured with an Expiry Time, ensuring that a version is not accessible after the expiry date.
 - [Key expiry]({{< ref "basic-config-and-security/control-limit-traffic/key-expiry" >}}) ensures that access to an API is short lived, with a per key configurable Time to Live (TTL) for which a token remains valid before it expires.
 The implementation of key expiry, with a configurable Time To Live (TTL), mitigates the impact of compromised tokens by narrowing the window of vulnerability.
 Setting a TTL reduces the time frame during which a compromised token could be exploited, enhancing overall security.
-- Tyk Developer Portal catalogues APIs and facilitates granting access to them.
+- Tyk Developer Portal catalogs APIs and facilitates granting access to them.
 Integrated with a CMDB it can help keep documentation updated.
 - [Tyk Analytics]({{< ref "tyk-dashboard-analytics" >}}) can help identify the stagnant APIs and used stale APIs.
 - [Tyk Pump]({{< ref "tyk-pump" >}}) can ship metrics needed for analytics into Tyk Dashboard and other systems.
 - Third-party [Secret Storage]({{< ref "tyk-configuration-reference/kv-store" >}}) can be used to centralise and protect sensitive configuration data such as passwords, rather than exposing them as plain text in Tyk configuration files.